 Live monitoring mode

 If the Alarm Station is not armed, the "shield" button is empty, then any cameras that are currently on screen will keep streaming indefinitely.
-This mode is very similar to a normal Video portal the main difference is that there is no timeout due to inactivity so you can keep streaming cameras in any regime (live, archive, or paused) for as long as you need.
+This mode is very similar to the normal Video portal with the main difference being that there is no timeout due to inactivity so you can keep streaming cameras in any regime (live, archive, or paused) for as long as you need.
 There is no restriction on the duration and the alarm station will keep streaming your selected cameras for days or even months if you leave them on screen.

 Important note: if the alarm station is left in this mode for extended periods of time this will generate a lot of traffic for the cameras that are displayed on the screen.
 For the cameras that are on a fixed plan, this will mean that they will go over the traffic limit as described in our Fair usage policy and thus such cameras will be switched to the Pay as you go plans and you will be charged based on the actual accumulated traffic for these cameras.
 To avoid this we recommend using the alarm station in the smart event monitoring mode.